 “We, the Gentlemen of Quality, are a brotherhood dedicated to the principles of leadership, service, and scholarship.
 We seek the academic, social, and cultural enhancement of our communities, irrespective of race, color, creed, and religion.
 We recognize, respect, and affirm the diverse backgrounds that bring us together to positively impact the NYU community.
 We aspire to set standards that will be built upon by future leaders.
 Through these principles we strive to Keep Inspiring and Nurturing a Gentleman’s Spirit.”

 The Muslim community needs a similar program or organization for young men that emphasizes and redefines success and achievement for us in terms of character, not just simply job titles, credentials and salaries.
 Patterns of emerging adulthood are much later these days in men across diverse backgrounds than they were years ago.

 The maturity of an 18-year-old today isn’t the same as his counterpart from twenty or thirty years ago.
 Our communities need to bring in well-rounded individuals who understand youth development as a science and build programs from an early age that help boys embrace their sense of responsibility.
 We should hire professionals in this regard and not rely on volunteers, as good as their intentions might be.

-Of course much of the same can be said about women, but I don’t think we need to always present both sides of an issue.
-It sometimes justifies for us our complacency.
-This isn’t meant to be a “well girls also need to be better moment” as much as it’s not meant to be a “let’s hate on men moment.”
+While much of the same could be said about women, we don’t need to always present both sides of an issue, especially in one little article.
+But this argument sometimes justifies for us our complacency.
+This isn’t meaning to be a moment for “well girls also need to be better” just as it’s not meant to be a “let’s hate on men” moment.

 Islam is about learning to deal with reality and the reality is we right now have many issues around marriage in the Muslim community.